 You can attend courses we run or you can challenge this test and we can invigilate you sitting this test.

-We supply the study materials including text and CD-ROM and these materials will prepare you for the Restricted Operator Certificate (Maritime) with DSC Endorsement exam.
+We supply the study materials including text and CD-ROM and these materials will prepare you for the Restricted Operator Certificate (Maritime) exam.
 To operate a maritime radio, you need the certificate.
 It’s the law!

 To learn more about ROCM, visit their website here.